Dean Austin: Coaching career

 From January 2012 until February 2013, Austin was a regional scout for Bolton Wanderers but left his position to join Chris Kiwomya at Notts County as assistant manager.
 Austin decided to leave Notts County's backroom team in May 2013 for personal reasons.

 Austin returned to Watford as an assistant coach in January 2015.
 He was the sole English coach in Slaviša Jokanović's backroom team, which led Watford to promotion from the Championship to the Premier League at the end of the 2014–15 season.
 Austin was retained when Quique Sánchez Flores replaced Jokanović for the 2015–16 season.

 In September 2017, Austin was appointed assistant coach of Northampton Town working alongside the newly appointed Jimmy Floyd Hasselbaink.
 In April 2018, after nine games without a win, Northampton sacked Hasselbaink and Austin took charge in a caretaker role.
 At the end of the 2017–18 season, although Northampton were relegated to League Two, the club took the decision to appoint Austin as permanent manager for the 2018–19 season.
 He was sacked on 30 September 2018 following a poor start to the season in which the team only won one game.

 In September 2019, Austin returned to Watford, joining the coaching staff as an assistant to new manager Quique Sánchez Flores.
 He departed the club for the second time when Flores was sacked in December.

 On 25 August 2021, Austin was confirmed as Director of Football at St Albans.
 As of April 2022, Austin was studying on the FA's technical director course.

 On 13 December 2022, Austin left St Albans for the position of head of recruitment at Coventry City.
+On 3 July 2026, Austin became Coventry City’s first ever sporting director.